briandipalma/spa-2014/workshop_part2.md

     The text plugin returns the content of the file as a javascript string.
     The other packages are for integration later.

-2. Open `src\index.js`
+2. Open `src/index.js`

-    This is our package's entry point, it's the module that's loaded in the `index.html` file.
+    This is our package's entry point.
+It's also the module that's loaded in the `index.html` file.
-    You can see that it re-exports `ContactsListElement`.
+    You can see that it re-exports `ContactsListElement` from the `'./ContactsListElement'` module.
     This custom element is already wired up to be notified of model changes.

     Look at ContactsListElement.js